-It’s important to check that the above ground pool is covered by homeowners’ insurance, and not without reason.
-According to a survey carried out by the Center for Injury Research and Policy, more than 1000 children get drowned each year in the U.S.A.
-Such accidents can ruin one’s life with huge compensations, as it took place on their property.
+According to a survey carried out by the Center for Injury Research and Policy, more than 1,000 children drown each year in the United States.

-How to Get the Right Insurance Policy?
+How to get the right Insurance Policy

 If any unforeseen injury or even death takes place, the owner can easily be held legally responsible for this.

 Disclose to your insurance company about the new installation, or else the insurer might simply refuse to help you with the claims.

 It is like a package policy, which includes covering for property damage along with legal liability for any injured member of the family.

 - Lightning strikes